kwizatz88/GsyncSwitch/README.md

 v3.0.1 : replaced the annoying Gsync state label by icon color : red = OFF, green = ON
 ![Capture d’écran 2023-04-19 203808](https://user-images.githubusercontent.com/71530061/233169377-33200148-4f22-4ef7-ad66-e565785f182c.png)
 ![Capture d’écran 2023-04-19 203838](https://user-images.githubusercontent.com/71530061/233169431-67fb912e-ec80-4e62-b419-846ebbc0ebb0.png)

+v3.1 : Updated HDR switch by using NVAPI instead of Win11 shortcut Also get the HDR state via NVAPI to change the HDR icon in the app depending on the state (green = HDR on, black = off) Fixed some app memory by forcing the GC to free memory on right click Added the nircmd.exe file in release for refresh rate switch (forgot to put it back in prev releases)